aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/15_misc.md

 ~~~
 There are three modes of operation for the XDM keyword.

-In QE, the volumes, moments, and coefficients are read from a Quantum
+In QE and POSTG, the volumes, moments, and coefficients are read from
+a Quantum ESPRESSO output file (QE) or a postg output file
-ESPRESSO output.
-The QE output file is the one given via the FILE
+(POSTG).
+The output file is the one given via the FILE keyword or the
-keyword or the one loaded using CRYSTAL, if no FILE is given.
-Using
+loaded using CRYSTAL or MOLECULE, if no FILE is given.
+Using the
-the dispersion coefficients read from the file, the XDM energy is
+dispersion coefficients read from the file, the XDM energy is
 recalculated.
 If BETWEEN and AND are given only the dispersion
 interaction between those pairs of atoms is calculated.
 This keyword
 is used mostly for testing purposes.
 A number of additional options